 I held this incident a secret for so long as I thought that somehow, I was to blame.
 Afterall, I didn’t do anything to stop the abuse and I was so ashamed of what had happened that I assumed I must be to blame.

-My mental health had deteriorated to such an extent I spent a year between bed and the sofa, and I knew that I couldn’t go on holding this secret in because it was destroying me from the inside.
-It was only after months of turmoil that I realised I was a victim of someone who preys upon vulnerable people.
+My mental health had deteriorated to such an extent I spent a year between bed and the sofa, and I knew that I couldn’t go on holding this secret in because it was destroying me from the inside out.
+It was only after months of turmoil I realised I was a victim of someone who preys upon vulnerable people.

 The thought of having to see this person and go through every single aspect of the situation had left me broken to the point of suicide, it was so scary and beyond what I thought I could bear that I backed off reporting the incident.
 But God knew the only way for me to begin the process of healing was to be able to talk about what had occurred.
 God orchestrated a chain of events that meant I had to tell someone about what happened, and subsequently the police were informed, and I had to give statements about the events that were so hard to speak about.